CloudLabsAI-Azure/AIW-Azure-Virtual-Desktop/13-App-Masking-Updated.md

    ![](media-1/clickok.png)

-  > **Note :** The rule sets are already created as part of pre-requists.
+  > **Note:** The rule sets are already created as part of pre-requisites.

 ##  Exercise 2: App Masking

-In this task, you will downlaod the pre-created rule sets into session host using a PowerShell script.
+In this task, you will download the pre-created rule sets into the session host using a PowerShell script.

 1. In your Azure portal search for Virtual machines in the search bar and click on Virtual Machines from the suggestions.